COVID-19 Campus Resources

 We take all claims of exposure and possible infection of COVID-19 very seriously.
-We have done our best to remove or prevent any symptomatic persons from being on campus, implemented social distancing (including fewer people present), and increased cleaning.
+We have done our best to remove or prevent any symptomatic persons from being on campus and ASTM level-2 face masks or better remain the required standard on campus for our students, faculty and staff.
 If we have a suspected case of COVID-19 infection or exposure, we will:

 - Ask the individual to remain home or leave campus immediately.